EarlMalingin/Jeopardy/RENDER_DEPLOYMENT.md

 ### Common Issues and Solutions

-#### 1. "Could not open input file: artisan" Error
+#### 1. "Could not open input file: artisan" Error ✅ FIXED
-**Solution**: The Dockerfile has been updated to:
-- Copy files in the correct order
-- Set proper permissions on the artisan file
-- Use a startup script that handles initialization properly
+**Root Cause**: Composer's post-autoload-dump script was trying to run `php artisan config:clear` before the artisan file was available.

+**Solution Applied**:
+- Commented out the problematic scripts in `composer.json`
+- Added `--no-scripts` flag to composer install in Dockerfile
+- Created backup of original composer.json

 #### 2. Database Connection Issues
 **Solution**: The app uses SQLite which is file-based and doesn't require external database setup.